WHEN IS CORSO ZUNDERT?

 ARE THE TENTS FREELY ACCESSIBLE?

 Yes, the building tents are freely accessible for everyone if the builders are working on their float.
 Mostly in the evenings, but sometimes during the day, a big or small group of people are working on the floats.
 In the months of June, July and August every workday building starts at 07:00 PM.
 On Saturday building starts at 09:00 AM until 04:00 PM and in August also on Sunday.
-On Sunday the 20th it’s the open-tent-day.
-All corsotents are then open for visitors.
+There’s also a tour behind the scenes, see this page.

 IS EVERYONE ALLOWED TO HELP?